Douglas Library > Frequently Asked Questions > Borrowing

 Reserve materials are kept at the Circulation Desk.
 Check the library catalogue for reserve items listed by course or by instructor.

 Yes, aside from the basic model we also have financial/accounting, scientific and graphing.
-They usually sign for the day or a portion there of.
+They usually sign for four hours and are not renewable.

 Your student ID card is also your library card.
 In order to borrow materials, you must be a currently registered student at Douglas College.
 If you do not have a student ID card you can get one in the library at New Westminster or in room B1250 at the Coquitlam Campus.
 See more information on becoming a community borrower.